-NOTE 7 - PENSION PLAN
+NOTE 8 - PENSION PLAN

 Effective January 1, 1998, the Fund established a money purchase pension plan, where the employer can contribute up to 25% of the employee's compensation.
-Effective January 1, 2001 the rate is changed to 15% of the employee's compensation.
-At December 31, 2016, contributions to the fund were \$6,496.
+Effective January 1, 2001, the rate is changed to 15% of the employee's compensation.
+Effective July 1 2016, the Fund has contracted with a third-party administrator, essentially eliminating all employees.

-NOTE 8 - INCOME TAX STATUS
+NOTE 9 - INCOME TAX STATUS